 - a.
 A referral has been made to law enforcement officials for suspicion that one of the violent criminal offenses enumerated below has occurred; and - b.
-One or more of the following applies: - (1) Law enforcement officials have filed formal charges against the offender(s) for commission of the violent crime; or - (2) The offender(s) has received sanctions in accordance with the Board of Education's Code of Student Conduct; or - (3) The offender(s) either has not been identified or is not an enrolled student(s), but it is clear that the student (victim) has become a victim of a violent criminal offense based on objective indicators such as physical evidence, eyewitness testimony, and/or circumstantial evidence; or - (4) The pre-existence of a restraining order against the offender(s).
+One or more of the following applies: - (1) Law enforcement officials have filed formal charges against the offender(s) perpetrator(s) for commission of the violent crime; or - (2) The offender(s) perpetrator(s) of the violent crime has received sanctions in accordance with the Board of Education's Code of Student Conduct been disciplined in accordance with school policy; or - (3) The offender(s) perpetrator(s) of the violent crime either has not been identified or is not an enrolled student(s), but it is clear that the student (victim) has become a victim of a violent criminal offense based on objective indicators such as physical evidence, eyewitness testimony, and/or circumstantial evidence; or

+(4) The pre-existence of a restraining order against the offender(s) perpetrator(s) of the violent crime.